Data Validation Error Format

 1.1 Overview

 Figure 1 illustrates the validation process with core concepts used in this specification: a validator checks whether a document conforms to some requirements and returns a list of errors in return.
-Each error can refer to its locations in the document via positions.
+Each error can refer to its location in the document via a position.

 graph LR